Movement Therapy

 Psychological benefits

-Through movement, we can also access a range of psychological benefits which include:
+Through movement, we can also access a range of psychological benefits, which include:

-- Reaching a state of deep relaxation
+• Reaching a state of deep relaxation

-- Self-regulation of the tension and tightness stored in the body
+• Self-regulation of the tension and tightness stored in the body

-- Unlocking unconscious thought processes and embedded beliefs that may be holding you back
+• Unlocking unconscious thought processes and embedded beliefs that may be holding you back

-- Understanding your brain and body’s capacity for choice
+• Understanding your brain and body’s capacity for choice

-- Reconnecting with your physical and emotional self to recover from persistent stressors and overcome trauma
+• Reconnecting with your physical and emotional self to recover from persistent stressors and overcome trauma

 Trauma and Movement Therapy

-The body like the mind can retain traumatic past events.
+The body, like the mind, can retain traumatic past events.
 So when your body and muscles tighten in response to a traumatic event, even when the trauma is gone, the same messages are being sent back to the brain.
 This tension will remain until the resting position of the body and muscles are reset.
-We use Somatic exercises to further contract the muscles with little effort, in order to change the messages being sent to the Mortor Cortex of the brain.
+We use Somatic exercises to further contract the muscles with little effort, to change the messages being sent to the Mortor Cortex of the brain.
 This then results in a change in the resting position of the muscles and enables the body to release stored tension and trauma and find a new freedom and way of being.

-*This form of therapy like any other takes time and consistency to achieve desired results.
+*This form of therapy, like any other, takes time and consistency to achieve desired results.

 NDIS

-Our Somatic and Dance Movement Therapy Sessions
+Our Movement & Yoga Therapy Sessions

 More Information